-

 All mounting of probes and Networked Robotics

-are instant, no drilling or special connectors are required.
+so that attachments are instant, no drilling or special

 -